eshdownbad/eshdownbad.github.io/README.md

 # eshdownbad.github.io

-Work in progress

-TODO

-- add more styles & animation
+A simple site to show all my social links written in preact & typescript using tailwindcss